sriramdvt/ASeniorIsAsking/README.md

 # ASeniorIsAsking

 It's past midnight.
-You're hangry.
-Food is what you need.
-However, you're lazy too.
-What would you *not* do for a Tawa Bonda or a Shawarma?
-The only thing you wouldn't do is walk all the way to DLF of course.
-If only you knew a fachcha who is already at DLF...
-Inspired from the 3 a.m. chats on the UG2k19 WhatsApp Groups, we present to you the only app you'll ever need to fulfill your heart's - or rather your stomach's - desire before your regular 3-hour sleep.
+You're hungry.
+You're grumpy.
+You want nothing but food.
+But... you're lazy too.
+What would you not do for a Tawa Bonda or a Shawarma?
+If only you knew which fachcha is already out there at DLF...
+Inspired from the 3am chats on the UG2k19 WhatsApp Groups, we present to you the only app you'll ever need to fulfill your heart's desire of having that one last meal before your regular 3-hour sleep.

 <img src="./readme_media/screenshot.gif"/>